gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

 * the dynamic address reconfiguration extension as defined in
       {{RFC5061}}.

-* User messages of a size up to 2^64-1.
+* User messages of any size.

 The method described in this document requires that the SCTP implementation supports the optional feature of fragmentation of SCTP